fernandezeric/FreayaAPI/README.md

 # New FreyaAPI
 Quick creation FreyaAPI used Freya's admin (freya-admin):
 ```
-# In any directory in your system
+# In any directory in your system type
 freya-admin --newapi

 ```